Date of Award

 Patrick T. Halperin

 Fadul, Thomas G. Jr., "The Miami Barrel: An Innovation in Forensic Firearms Identification" (2004).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 245.